ucr-rhic/ucr-rhic.github.io/how-tos/git_notes.md

 ## Setting up ssh for Github
 The steps for setting up ssh on Github are similar to setting up ssh for BNL SDCC rcas machines.
 You need to generate a ssh public and private key pair.
 Then upload the public key hash to Github.
 The main difference is that there is nowhere to log in.
 You just need to ensure the private key is loaded into your ssh agent when you call git fetch/pull.

+Note that a ssh key is linked to your account not a specific repository.
+So the same public-private key pair can work on many repositories associated with your account.

 1. [Generate ssh key pair](generate_keys.md).
-You can reuse ssh key pairs but it is not recommended)
+You can reuse ssh key pairs but it is not recommended.
 2. Copy public key hash as discussed [here](generate_keys.md)
 3. Go to Github website and navigate to ssh settings
 4. Copy public key hash into the appropriate box and give a name for the key